btmbtm/btmbtm.github.io/gre/extrarcguide.md

 ### What this Guide Will Cover

-- Overlooked Prereqs to Acing RC
+- Overlooked Prereqs for Acing RC
 - A Better Reading Process for RC
 - Attacking, Understanding, and Breakingdown RC Questions and Answer Choices
 - How to Practice for GRE RC